mcfly722/form-formula-go/README.md

 ### search principle
 There are several steps to make this search:
 #### 1. Iterate over all formula forms (this step is clusterable, you can calculate all further steps on different computers)</summary>

-#### 2. Iterate over all X combinations in constants in leafs (maximum number of X occurrences limit are configurable) and Previous Values (PV's)

 ```
 nextChild,err := formFormula.GetNextBracketsSequence(currentChild, maxChilds uint)
 ```